yuliusgtt/yuliusgtt/README.md

 # hello 👋

 - 👋 Hi, I’m @yuliusgtt
-- 👀 interested in many things like
 - 🌱 still learning on programming (i can't stop either 🥲)
 - 💻 Currently working in website development (native / framework)
+     - primary, frontend and testing. but sometimes fullstack.
+- 👀 interested in many things like
+     - building website, android app, desktop app
+     - testing new android app and desktop app
+     - memes
+     - surfing (in internet)
+     - animals (all kind)
+     - landscapes
 - 📫 How to reach me :
-     This github 🤷
+     - This github 🤷
-     email : yulius.gtt@gmail.com
+     - email : yulius.gtt@gmail.com

 <!---
 yuliusgtt/yuliusgtt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.